|site search by freefind||advanced|

 Now there are some foods and supplements included in detox plans that do benefit your health.
 But not by sucking toxins out of your body fat.

-Instead, what they really do is support your body's ability to detox its self and protect your body from toxic chemical exposure that can't be avoided.
+Instead, what they really do is support your body's ability to detox and protect your body from toxic chemical exposure that can't be avoided.

 So let's rename this approach to be more accurate.
 Read on for reasons why we need to stop detoxing and start protoxing.